alpha-xone/xbbg/README.md

 ## What's New

-_0.6.6_ - Add flexibility to use reference exchange as market hour definition (so that it's not necessary to add `.yml` for new tickers, provided the exchange was defined in `/xbbg/markets/exch.yml`).
+_0.6.6_ - Add flexibility to use reference exchange as market hour definition (so that it's not necessary to add `.yml` for new tickers, provided that the exchange was defined in `/xbbg/markets/exch.yml`).
 See example of `bdib` below for more details.

 _0.6.0_ - Speed improvements and tick data availablity